-- 1. Listen for instructions from the building's communication system (PA announcements and OnSolve alerts). - 2.
+- 1. Listen for alarm activation. - 2.
 Proceed to the nearest ground-level stairwell and your company-designated muster point. - 3.
 Do not return to your workstation for personal belongings. - 4.
 Do not enter the stairwell with items that will affect your ability to evacuate safely, such as high-heeled shoes, drinks, food, or large baggage. - 5.
 If you are a Person Requiring Assistance proceed to the service elevator vestibule.
 If this location becomes unsafe proceed to the nearest stairwell landing or nearest cross-over level (4, 9, 14, 18, 23 and 25) and wait for the Fire Department. - 6.
-Continue evacuation even if the alarm stops-only the communication system or emergency services will give the "All Clear." - 7.
+Do not stop evacuation if the alarm stops; continue until the Emergency Response Team gives you the "All Clear." - 7.
 The floor warden is to report their company name, floor number, and if there are any persons requiring security assistance.
 Security will stand near the stairwell exit on the ground level to obtain the required information.

 Once the emergency services personnel deem it is safe to return to the building, Hines Property Management will send a text, call, and email alert to the Emergency Response Team and/or Authorized Tenant Contact to ensure that it is safe to return to the building.
 After-hours, all employees must go to their company muster point location, one employee is to meet security at the south-east corner of the plaza.
 Security will provide updates, directions, and when it is safe to return to the building (All Clear).